 What It Is: A misconfiguration in a Content Delivery Network (CDN) that allows an attacker to bypass its protections (like WAF and DDoS mitigation) and find the true "origin" IP address of the backend servers.

 Real-World Example: The client had robust Cloudflare protections.
-However, a search of old DNS records on a security database (like
+However, a search of old DNS records revealed a

-securitytrails.com) revealed adev.ott-service.comsubdomain that had existed a year prior.
-This old record still pointed directly to the origin server's IP address, allowing us to attack the server directly, bypassing Cloudflare completely.Business Impact: Total bypass of perimeter defenses.
-This nullifies expensive WAF and DDoS protections, leaving the core infrastructure exposed to attack.
+dev.ott-service.comsubdomain that still pointed directly to the origin server's IP address, allowing us to attack the server directly.Business Impact: Total bypass of perimeter defenses.
+This nullifies expensive WAF and DDoS protections, leaving the core infrastructure exposed.

 9. Weak or No Client-Side Protections (Root/Jailbreak Detection)

 What It Is: The mobile or Smart TV app lacks checks to see if it's running on a compromised (rooted or jailbroken) device.
-If it has checks, they are often implemented poorly and are trivial to bypass.
+If it has checks, they are often trivial to bypass.

-if (File.exists("/system/app/Superuser.apk")) { ... }.
-An attacker can use a tool like Frida to "hook" this function and force it to always returnfalse, completely bypassing the check.
-This then allows the attacker to run debugging tools to perform other attacks (like #7 and #10).Business Impact: Enabler for further attacks.
+false, completely bypassing the check.
+This then allows the attacker to run debugging tools to reverse-engineer the app.Business Impact: Enabler for further attacks.
 This is the "front door" for an attacker.
 Bypassing it allows them to reverse-engineer the app, steal data, and intercept traffic with ease.